Types of underscores

 The subsequent underscore merely indicates that the original name is conflicting with a reserved keyword.
 For example if the input of my function might be lambda, the interpreter will return a syntax error as it conflicts:

-def function(lambda):
+def function(lambda):pass

 If I simply use an underscore after lambda, the interpreter will accept it again and I am still able to use my meaningful name:

-def function(lambda_):
+def function(lambda_):pass

 The double leading underscores in python